³ÉÈËÓ°Òô

 The SEIS, like the enterprise investment scheme (EIS), is designed to encourage individuals to invest money in shares issued by qualifying unquoted companies, though is specifically aimed at smaller companies which have only recently begun to carry on a qualifying trade.

-HMRC has published some basic guidance.
-Unlike the EIS, which will no longer be available for shares issued on or after 6 April 2025, there is no sunset clause for SEIS.
+HMRC guidance is set out at VCM30000 onwards and further information on applying for SEIS has been published at ‘Apply to use the Seed Enterprise Investment Scheme to raise money for your company’.
+Unlike the EIS, which will no longer be available for shares issued on or after 6 April 2035 (subject to Treasury Regulations extending this date), there is no sunset clause for SEIS.

 Tax benefits to the individual